 - Hair: Hair must be kept tidy.
-If hair is shoulder length or longer it should be tied back. - Jewellery: Children may wear single plain stud earrings.
-No other jewellery other than a watch may be worn (watches that can take pictures or make recordings are not allowed). - Make up and Cosmetics: No make-up, cosmetics, hair-gel or nail varnish. - Bags: These should ideally be school book bags or sacks but older children may bring in a small rucksack.
+If hair is shoulder length or longer it should be tied back with a simple, plain band. - Jewellery: Children may wear single plain stud earrings.
+No other jewellery other than a watch may be worn (watches that can take pictures or make recordings are not allowed).
+The exception to this is jewellery worn for religious reasons.
+Any jewellery that could compromise the safety of the children wearing it during activities such as science, D+T, PE will need to be removed or covered. - Make up and Cosmetics: No make-up, cosmetics, hair-gel or nail varnish. - Bags: These should ideally be school book bags or sacks but older children may bring in a small rucksack.
 Fashion, large and oversized bags are not permitted.
-Any afterschool club kit is to be brought in a Chase Bridge or plain rucksack only.
+Any after-school club kit is to be brought in a Chase Bridge or plain rucksack only.

 Site security and parking: Limited parking is available in designated spaces on the school premises for staff and those working in the school.
 We are unable to offer parking for parents and general visitors but parking is available in a number of the roads outside the school and in Twickenham Stadium car park.
-For security reasons, no vehicles are permitted to enter or leave the premises between 8.30 and 9.20am and also between 2.30 and 3.30pm.
+For security reasons, no vehicles are permitted to enter or leave the premises between 8.40 and 9.05am and also between 3.10 and 3.35pm.

-At certain times of the day a staff security pass is required to gain access to the site and building and also to certain internal doors.
+At certain times of the day, a staff security pass is required to gain access to the site and building and also to certain internal doors.
 Without a card you need to buzz on the intercom located by the main gate and main entrance door and wait for a response from the office.
 Visitors must always report to the main entrance and should not attempt to gain access through other doors to the school.
+All visitors must sign in at the reception desk and ensure their visitor's badge is visible during their visit.

-Photocopying: The school has two main photocopiers, one situated by the main office and one in the Walpole Room, that are linked to the IT network.
-Please check your copying is necessary.
+Photocopying: The school has two main photocopiers: one situated by the main office and one in the Walpole Room.
+They are both linked to the IT network.
+Please check if your copying is necessary.
 Children should not be sent to collect copies.